 As part of a normal stride, the foot will roll slightly inward after the heel hits the ground (pronation), cushioning the impact and helping you adapt to uneven surfaces.
 A normal foot pattern rolls inward at around 15% during your stride.

-When you supinate, your foot rolls in under 15%.
+As shown in this Runner's World video, when you supinate, your foot rolls in under 15%.
 Most of your body weight lands on the outer edges of each foot.
 Conversely, overpronation is defined as the inward rolling of the foot over 15%.

 Yes.
 Though people with high arches often underpronate, that is not always the case.
 People with high arches can pronate and even overpronate.